sfomuseum/smk-open-to-wof/README.md

 ### Step 5

 Run the `to-wof` tool included in this repository.
-This will read the SMK Open map data
+This will read the SMK Open map data and look up the WOF ID(s) that contain the latitude and longitude coordinate for each work.
+The merged results will be emitted as CSV data to STDOUT.

 ```
 $> cd to-wof